Baqend/guide/src/index.md

                .subscribe(event => console.log('Next!'), error => console.log('Error!')); //'Error!'
 ```

-A streaming sorting query with `offset` maintains an ordered result, hiding the first few items from you.
-The following example represents a query for positions 11 through 20 of an ordered result:
+A streaming sorting query with `offset` maintains an ordered result, hiding the first few items from you and shaping events accordingly.
+Since the first index in a sorting query without `offset` is `0`, events for the following subscription will never carry `index` values smaller than `10` or greater than `19`:

 ```js
 var stream = DB.Todo.find()